What is an alcohol or drug problem?

 - Forget your problems?

-Although it may seem like drinking or using drugs helps you to cope in the short run, it actually can make your problems worse.
+Although it may seem like drinking or using drugs helps you to cope in the short run, these activities actually can make your problems worse.
 Using alcohol or drugs to cope might be hurting your health, interfering with work, and damaging your relationships.
-Taking action to address your substance use may seem overwhelming at first, but for many people it is a necessary step toward a happier, healthier, more fulfilling life.
+Taking action to address your substance use and its symptoms may seem unnecessary or possibly overwhelming at first.
+But for many people, it is a critical step toward happier and healthier relationships and a more fulfilling life.

 What can I do about drinking or drug use?

 Quitting or cutting back drinking or taking drugs can be hard.
 Trying to do this on your own, without any support, can make it even harder.
 Talking to your family and friends could be a first step.
-They may be able to provide support and support you in finding the help that’s right for you.
+They may be able to provide support and help you find the assistance that’s right for you.

-There are many options for Veterans who want to cut down or stop using drugs or drinking alcohol.
-It doesn’t matter if you want to stop having one drink a day or if you have a life-threatening addiction—there are lots of resources for you.
+There are many options for Veterans who want to cut down on or stop drinking alcohol or using drugs such as Vicodin, OxyContin, codeine, Percocet, and other opioid painkillers.
+It doesn’t matter if you want to stop having one drink a day or if you have a life-threatening addiction — there are resources for you.
 Support and treatment come in many forms.
-One option is counseling, either alone with a therapist or in a group.
+One option is counseling, either one-on-one with a therapist or in a group.
 Another involves medication to help you reduce your use of alcohol or drugs.
+A third option is mutual-help groups with others who are working on similar problems.
 You can work with your doctor or counselor and try different types of treatment to find the one that’s best for you.

 “It helped a lot to know that there were Veterans out there who were in the same place as me.
 Just listening to their stories and advice turned out to be more helpful and motivating than I could’ve ever imagined.”

 In addition, taking an anonymous and confidential self-assessment may help you find out if you need to see a professional about your drinking or drug use.
-You will be asked a series of questions about your experience using drugs and alcohol throughout your life and in the past three months.
-Although this set of questions cannot tell you whether or not you definitely have an alcohol or drug problem, it can indicate whether it’s a good idea to see a professional for further assessment.
+You will be asked a series of questions about your experiences using alcohol and drugs such as opiates throughout your life and in the past three months.
+Although this set of questions is not designed to tell you whether or not you definitely have an alcohol or drug problem, it can indicate whether it’s a good idea to see a professional for further assessment.